Chinese automaker Zotye plans to sell vehicles in US in 2020

-BEIJING (AP) — Chinese automaker Zotye Auto says it plans to start selling vehicles in the United States in 2020.
+BEIJING (AP) — Chinese automaker Zotye Auto said it plans to start selling vehicles in the United States in 2020.

-Zotye says it will work with an American partner, HAAH Automotive Holdings.
+Zotye said it will work with an American partner, HAAH Automotive Holdings.
 The companies said Wednesday the first model for the U.S. market will be an SUV but gave no details.

 Zotye joins Chinese automakers that have announced ambitions to enter the U.S. market.
 The privately owned company headquartered in Hangzhou, southwest of Shanghai, also is developing electric vehicles with Ford Motor Co. for the China market.